 I also see growth on my Instagram with followers coming from TikTok & YouTube as well.
 Plus, I have sold more memberships in the SMART Launch Club as well.

 All in all, it has been a successful 30 days, and I am ready for 30 more.

 This time I am doing a 30-day challenge together with 10 musicians.
 We are all posting twice per day and will be growing our accounts together – with help from me.

-So if you are ready to scale up your TikTok and want to invest in the short vertical video format, then join me in the 30-day TikTok challenge.
+So if you are ready to scale up your and grow your followers on TikTok and want to invest in the short vertical video format, then join me in the 30-day TikTok challenge.
 Your music promotion will change forever.